Reunited for a weekend in Martha’s Vineyard and it feels so good!

-We spent our first night reunited at Alex’s little sis Olivia’s apartment, just a few minutes from Boston Common.
+Our first night as spent at Alex’s lil sis, Olivia’s apartment, just a few minutes from Boston Common.

-We didn’t have long to wander the city, which is a bummer because I’ve only spent a day there in the past and it has so much to offer.
+We didn’t have long to wander the city.
+Bit of a bummer because I’ve only spent a day there in the past and it has so much to offer.
 We did get to eat at Red Lantern, an Asian fusion place with great ambiance.

 Lobster fried rice?
 When in New England…